ibrahimbachiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##Repo name alx-system_engineering_devops
-##this repo contain a file that describe the script which excute the current path pwd
+##this repo contain a file that display the content list of your  current directory

 ##script
 #!/bin/bash
-pwd
+ls -l

 end script